dsinha12345/CPC/readme.md

 # Corneal Ulcer Grading with Mask and Classification Models

-This project uses a YOLOv8-based mask model and a ResNet50-based classification model to process corneal images.
+This project uses a ResNet50-based classification model to process corneal images.
 The `main.py` script applies the mask model to isolate the cornea and then classifies the condition's severity.

 ## Table of Contents
 - [Prerequisites](#prerequisites)